Constitution of the Society for the History of Technology

 Student Members shall be individuals actively engaged in undergraduate or graduate studies related to the purposes of the Society.

-Emeritus Members shall be members of the Society over age 65.
+Emeritus Members shall be members of the Society who have retired from full-time professional employment.

 Individual Members of all classes shall enjoy all privileges of the Society including voting, and no special rights or privileges shall derive from the differences in designation.

-(b) Institutional Membership shall be divided into two classes: Affiliate and Associate.
+(b) Institutional Membership shall be divided into two classes: Affiliate and Sponsoring.

 Institutional Members shall have no voting privileges in the Society.

 §2.
-Applications for Individual and Institutional Memberships shall be submitted, together with payment of current dues to the Treasurer or his agent.
-The acceptance of annual dues by the Treasurer or his agent shall constitute formal recognition of membership.
+Applications for Individual and Institutional Memberships shall be submitted, together with payment of current dues to the Treasurer or the Treasurer’s agent.
+The acceptance of annual dues by the Treasurer or their agent shall constitute formal recognition of membership.

 §3.
 The annual dues of all categories and classes of Members shall be fixed from time to time by the vote of the Executive Council.